AntonioDehesa/tilop/README.md

 ### Sources:
 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 146-147: Feb 11-12 2022
+### Today's progress:

+Finally completed the WebDev course.
+I liked it.
+It could improve and update some lessons, as well as include some other lessons, such as combining nodejs with React.
+I mean, it would be a short lesson, but it would look great. pushing it a little too much, maybe include something about containers.

+Now, I have also started the Data Science and ML course.
+It really needs to be updated.
+It is using information from the 2018, and some cleaning methods no longer work.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla
 * The Complete 2021 Web Development Bootcamp, by Angela Yu
+* Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu
 * ROS Course Part 2, by Anis Koubaa
 * [SecureFlag](www.secureflag.com)